🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🚲 Cycling + 2.7 -- 10 A lack of dedicated bike lanes and aggressive driving culture make cycling a dangerous and impractical mode of transport.
+🚲 Cycling + 3.0 -- 10 Lack of dedicated bike lanes and heavy traffic make cycling unsafe and impractical for daily commuting.

 πŸ“‘ CONNECTIVITY